Illinois Promissory Notes

 What is the maximum interest rate for a promissory note in Illinois?

-Illinois caps the maximum interest rate at 9% (9% maximum for consumer loans under $25,000).
-Exceeding this limit may result in penalties: Borrower can recover double the usurious interest.
+Illinois caps the maximum interest rate at 9% (9% legal rate; most business, corporate, and real-estate-secured loans may carry any agreed rate in writing.).
+Exceeding this limit may result in penalties: Forfeiture of the entire interest; twice the interest paid may be recovered (G.S.
+24-2).
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Illinois?